 Terminating a thread in Java used to be done by calling the java.lang.Thread.stop() method. java.lang.Thread.stop() has been deprecated as it is inherently unsafe leading to an inconsistent state of operation such as monitored objects being corrupted.
 One recommended way to stop a thread is by using a status variable whose changes must be synchronized.
 The thread periodically checks the variable and uses the value to determine whether it should gracefully terminate.

 Another way of directing the termination of a thread is through the use of the java.lang.Thread.interrupt() method.
-For the interrupt mechanism to work correctly, tsupport its own interruption.
+Both the initiating thread which generates the interrupt and the receiving thread which should handle the interrupt must cooperate in this process.
+For the interrupt mechanism to work correctly, the receiving thread must support its own interruption. occasionally check to see if the interrupt has been generated for if it does not, then the interrupt will be effectively ignored.
 In a scenario where a thread may be in a sleep state or waiting for a lock for a long period of time, the use of a synchronized status variable may not be effective.
-Instead, the use of java.lang.Thread.interrupt() can be used to interrupt a thread in a sleeping or waiting state and then the thread can take action to terminate itself gracefully.
+Instead, the use of java.lang.Thread.interrupt() causes a thread in a sleeping or waiting state to have that state terminated and an exception raised which must be handled, or the thread terminates.
+If the thread is executing, then it must poll for the interrupted condition and take action, such as raising the InterruptedException.

 Either method of terminating a thread in Java is dependent on the programmer to decide exactly how to respond to the sent interrupt or to a synchronized status variable being set to indicate the need for termination.

 6.60.2 Guidance to language users